SylviaNyamwathi/Case_Study/documentation/data_quality.md

 ---

-## 5. Proof — the two documented runs
+## 5. Proof: the two documented runs

 ### Run 1: the supplied file (clean)